saphjra/PoTeC_depencency_trees_correction/stimuli/ANNOTATION.md

 Therefore, the trees were manually corrected and provided in:
 > `manually_corrected_constituency_trees.tsv`

-Some of the sentences could not be parsed exactly according to the tiger scheme and were therefore corrected to the best of the annotators knowledge, as it is not possible to annotate crossing dependencies with simple parenthesis notation.
+Some of the sentences could not be parsed exactly according to the tiger schema and were therefore corrected to the best of the annotators knowledge, as it is not possible to annotate crossing dependencies with simple parenthesis notation.

-Examples for sentences, which are not possible to annotate with parathesis are: p5 ID 7, p4 ID 6, p3 ID 3, p0 ID2,  b4 ID 10, b3 ID 12 & 5, b2 Id 3.
+Examples for sentences, which are not possible to annotate with parathesis are: p5 ID 7, p4 ID 6, p3 ID 3, p0 ID 2 & 4 % 5 ,  b4 ID 10, b3 ID 12 & 5, b2 Id 3.

 An additional colum ``manually_corrected`` was added to the file to indicate the corrected sentences.